Streatham railway station

-Streatham railway station is a station in central Streatham in south London.
+Streatham railway station is a National Rail station in central Streatham in south London.
 Its main entrance now is on Streatham High Road, and is in London fare zone 3.

 Services are provided by Southern and Thameslink.
 Thameslink services go north to St Albans via London Blackfriars and St Pancras, and south to Wimbledon and Sutton.
 Southern services run between London Bridge and East Croydon.

 A news kiosk in the street level ticket hall sells newspapers, coffee and snacks.
 There is no seating at this level.
 The platforms are below the station building and accessed by staircases.
 There has been no step-free disabled access to the northbound platform since the station forecourt on the up (northbound) platform side was redeveloped in the 1980s for the construction of a supermarket.

 Ticket barriers were installed to the entrance in June 2009.
 New lifts providing step-free access from the entrance to both platforms have been constructed and were completed in Autumn 2023.